 Markham Cycles is a project of The Centre for Active Transportation at Clean Air Partnership (CAP), a registered charity.
-We work in close cooperation with the City of Markham, the Markham Pedestrian and Cycling Advisory Committee, and the other partners and funders listed below to deliver our cycling programming in Markham.
-A big thank you for your ongoing commitment and support, which makes this project possible.
+We work in close cooperation with the City of Markham, the Markham’s Cycling and Pedestrian Advisory Committee, and the other partners and funders listed below to deliver our cycling programming in Markham.

 Since 2014, first in Peel Region, then Scarborough, and now Markham, one of TCAT’s key strategic priorities is to build bike culture in suburban communities through community bike hubs.
 In 2022, with support from the Ontario Trillium Foundation, TCAT will expand the programs offered at the existing Markham Cycles Community Bicycle Hub, establish a new community bicycle hub in Newmarket, and host programs at satellite sites in York Region.

 Bike Hub Locations

 Markham Cycles’s community bike hubs are located at Milliken Mills and Centennial Community Centre.
 Keep on a look out for a shipping container with a bicycle mural in the parking lot.
-For an update schedule on programming and events at on hubs, please check out our events page.
+For a schedule on programming and events at each hubs, please check out our events calendar.